 A PT Essential

-Most people associate note-taking with mental health programs – the common stereotype, a therapist scribbling while their patient lies on the couch talking.
+Most people associate note-taking with the common stereotype of a therapist scribbling while their patient lies on the couch talking.
 But in reality, documentation is an essential tool for most doctors and therapists, regardless of their specialty.
 And physical therapy documentation is no exception.

 So what are the three most important benefits of note-taking in PT?
 Let’s take a look.